 Plant-Animal Interactions.
 Redfern (2011) notes that Cynipinae gall wasps are common on rosids, particularly on Rosaceae and Fagaceae.

-Bacterial/Fungal Associations.
-Brundrett (2002) suggested that ectomycorrhize were most common is rosids, rare elsewhere (e.g. Nyctaginaceae), although modified forms dominate in Ericales and Orchidales.
+Plant-Bacterial/Fungal Associations.
+Brundrett (2002) suggested that ectomycorrhizae were most common in rosids, rare elsewhere (e.g. Nyctaginaceae), although modified forms also dominate in Ericaceae and Orchidaceae.

-ROSID I / FABIDAE / [ZYGOPHYLLALES [the COM clade + the nitrogen-fixing clade]]: endosperm scanty.
-Back to Main Tree
+ROSID I / FABIDAE / [ZYGOPHYLLALES [COM CLADE + NITROGEN-FIXING CLADE]: endosperm scanty. - Back to Main Tree

 Includes Krameriaceae, Zygophyllaceae.

-Chemistry, Morphology, etc. The roots have a red phlobaphene pigment; for haustorial development, see Musselman (1975).
+Chemistry, Morphology, etc..
+The roots have a red phlobaphene pigment; for haustorial development, see Musselman (1975).
 There are no vessels in the leaves.

 Phylogeny.
 Simpson et al. (2004) provide a phylogeny of the family, which is made up of two clades in North America and two in South America.

 Previous Relationships.
 Krameriaceae have often been considered to be close to Polygalaceae (Fabales), as by Cronquist (1981).

-Trees to herbs (thorny); mycorrhizae absent; (C4 photosynthesis), anthroquinones +, ellagic acid 0, tannins 0 [Zygophyllum]; wood often fluorescing; storying +; pits vestured; nodes often swollen or jointed, 1:1 + split laterals; cortical strands of fibres and sclereids +; petiole bundle annular, with wing bundles; stomata anomocytic; leaves opposite (spiral), (odd-) even-pinnate (2, 3-foliolate), lamina vernation flat or, (secondary veins ± palmate), margins toothed, stipules (spinescent) cauline, or 1, interpetiolar (0); A obdiplostemonous, or equal and opposite to the petals; pollen variable; nectary as basal scales adaxial to A, or annular; G [(2-)5], opposite petals, style short to long, stigma punctate, or as commissural ridges down style, dry or wet; ovules 1-10/carpel, outer integument 2-6 cells across, inner integument 2-4 cells across, endothelium +, (weak nucellar cap +), parietal tissue 1-2(-4) cells across, hypostase +, obturator +; (megaspore mother cells several), embryo sac long; fruit a loculicidal or septicidal capsule, (dry, indehiscent; schizocarp; drupe; berry); (seed arillate), funicle long [= length of seed]; exotesta often palisade (not thickened - Seetzenia), endotesta crystalliferous, U-lignified or not, endotegmic cells periclinally elongated, lignified; (endosperm +), embryo green.
+Trees to herbs; mycorrhizae 0; anthraquinones +, guaiacs +, steroid and triterpene saponins, ellagic acid 0, tannins 0 [Zygophyllum]; wood often fluorescing; storying +; pits vestured; nodes often swollen or jointed, 1:1 + split laterals; cortical strands of fibres and sclereids +; petiole bundle annular, with wing bundles; stomata anomocytic; leaves opposite, (odd-) even-pinnate (2, 3-foliolate), lamina vernation flat, (secondary veins ± palmate), margins toothed, stipules cauline/1, interpetiolar/(0); ?inflorescence; A obdiplostemonous, adaxial scales at base of A/0; pollen variable; nectary ± annular/lobed (0); G [(2-)5], opposite C, style short to long, stigma as commissural ridges down style, dry or wet; outer integument 2-6 cells across, inner integument 2-4 cells across, endothelium +, (weak nucellar cap +), parietal tissue 1-2(-4) cells across, hypostase +, obturator +; (megaspore mother cells several), embryo sac long; fruit a septicidal capsule or schizocarp, latter opening ventricidally or not; (seed arillate), funicle long [= length of seed]; exotesta often palisade, endotesta crystalliferous, U-lignified or not, endotegmic cells periclinally elongated, lignified; embryo chlorophyllous; x = ?

 3/4.
 Mexico, Baja California.